The S

 \ch |

-where <chord> is the chord text, <pre> is the text to appear before the hyphen if the ligature is broken by auto-hyphenation, <post> is the text to appear after the hyphen if the ligature is broken by auto-hyphenation, and <full> is the full ligature if it is not broken by hyphenation.
-If the ligature is broken by auto-hyphenation, the <pre> text falls before the chord and the <post> text falls under the chord.
-If the ligature is not broken by auto-hyphenation, the chord text appears over the middle of the <full> text.
-So for example, to correctly typeset \[Gsus4]dif\[G]ficult, in which the G chord falls in the middle of the "ffi" ligature, one should use:
+When a chord macro falls inside a ligature, LaTeX fails to compact the ligature into a single font character even in non-chorded versions of the book.
+To avoid this minor typographical error, use the \ch macro to typeset the chord: \ch{<chord>}{<pre>}{<post>}{<full>} where <chord> is the chord text, <pre> is the text to appear before the hyphen if the ligature is broken by auto-hyphenation, <post> is the text to appear after the hyphen if the ligature is broken by auto-hyphenation, and <full> is the full ligature if it is not broken by hyphenation.
+For example, to correctly typeset \[Gsus4]dif\[G]ficult, in which the G chord falls in the middle of the "ffi" ligature, one should use:

 This causes the "ffi" ligature to appear intact yet still correctly places the G chord over the second f.
-To use the \ch macro with a replayed chord name (see section 7.4), use ^ as the <chord>. | |||||||||||||||||||||||||||||||||||||||||||||||||||||||
+To use the \ch macro with a replayed chord name (see section 5.4), use ^ as the <chord>. | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 \mch |